mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Kubectl port-forward

-this command is used to forward a port from a pod to the host
+This command is used to forward a port from a pod to the host

 ```bash
 kubectl port-forward <pod_name> <host_port>:<container_port>